kallex/CaloomUI/README.md

 CaloomUI
 ========

-CaloomUI designer focused work repository - to be submoduled elsewhere
+CaloomUI designer focused work repository - to be submoduled elsewhere.